 Theology, “the study of God,” is the context by which all other texts are studied.
 The principal theological texts studied are the Bible and the Catechism of the Catholic Church.
 We also read selections from the Church Fathers, Documents of the Church Councils, and Papal Encyclicals.

 The study of a foreign language is required of all students for three years.
 All students are required to take three years of Latin.
-In 2020-2021 we hope to offer Spanish or Polish as a third-year foreign language elective.

 Math and Science